PixelRifts/mini-frontend/README.md

 ## Structure
 Note: Important Declarations in Parens.\
 \
+Lexing: (lexer.h: TokenType, Token, Lexer)\
-Lexing: Pretty Basic, nothing to write home about. (lexer.h: TokenType, Token, Lexer)\
+Pretty Basic, nothing to write home about.\
 \
-Parsing: Simple Pratt Parsing, Jai/Odin/Pascal like syntax. (parser.h: NodeType, ASTNode, ConstantValue, Parser)\
+Parsing: (parser.h: NodeType, ASTNode, ConstantValue, Parser)\
+Simple Pratt Parsing, Jai/Odin/Pascal like syntax.\
 \
-Checking: Due to wanting to support out-of-order declarations the Checking is split into 2 Phases: Outer and Inner\
-The Outer Check does not check statements within statements/expressions (So sub-statements in a {} scope are not checked here).\
-But it does figure out the expression type of all expressions.\
-The Inner Check does the recursive check into sub-statements within statements/expressions.\
-(checker.h: TypeKind, ValueType, Symbol, Checker)\
+Checking: (check.h: ValueTypeKind, ValueType, Symbol, CheckingWork, Checker)\
+Checking is done via a simple worklist algorithm.\
+Two major functions are implemented: IsReady(Node) and Transfer(Node).\
+IsReady: Thinking of an ASTNode as a node in a directed dependency graph instead of an AST, the IsReady function returns true if all the incoming dependency edges are resolved or ready to be resolved.
+Along with that, the node's status is also set appropriately.\
+Transfer: Given that the node is ready to be resolved, the Transfer function does the actual resolving.

 ## TODOs
 - Some code samples.